On this page

 Citation: Gallup.
 State of the Global Workplace and Manager Engagement Research.
 2019-2024.

-URL: https://www.gallup.com/workplace/349484/state-of-the-global-workplace.aspx
+URL: https://news.gallup.com/businessjournal/182792/managers-account-variance-employee-engagement.aspx

 Relevance: Source for managers accounting for 70% of variance in team engagement.

-URL: https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights
+URL: https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/successful-transformations

 Note on URLs: URLs were verified at time of publication.
 Some sources may require navigation from the main URL to locate specific reports or may have moved since publication.